A/N: Warning in this chapter for discussion of past abuse.

 “Beg your pardon?”

 “So?
 We were joking.
 I was joking with you.”

-Gareth opened his mouth to respond, then shut it.
+Gareth opened his mouth to respond, then shut it, unsure of what to say.
 Looking at Roman now, Gareth could see Roman’s heart, torn and stitched back together by kindness and hope.
 His mask had cracked, the facade dissolved.
 Gareth could see his pain.
 It was timeless.